 The NLW of £7.50 an hour must normally be paid to workers aged 25 and over, and the NMW, with lower rates, continues to apply to most workers aged 24 and under.
 There are a few exceptions to NLW or NMW entitlement though; one of them being work experience placements not exceeding one year undertaken by students as part of a UK-based higher education or further educations course.

-There are good reasons to pay interns even when you don’t legally have to.
+There is a good reason to pay interns even when you don’t legally have to.
 If you don’t offer payment you may well be excluding able people who can’t afford to do an internship for free.
 By offering to pay interns you’re widening your pool of talent.